ONLINE SAFETY NEWS: "HUGGY WUGGY" (UPDATED)

 Also known as 'Youth Produced Sexual Imagery', sexting involves sending and receiving explicit messages, images or videos of a sexual nature.
 This content is usually uploaded on a mobile device, which can then be uploaded onto social networking sites and shared further.
 This is more common in adolescents, but younger children can become involved in this as well.
 The PDF on the right has more information and you can visit Childnet's sexting advice page if someone you know has been affected by this.

 Children are using smart devices from a much younger age than ever before, so it's essential that we talk to them about how to use them safely.
 There are many positive benefits to this new technology - however there are plenty of downsides too.
 See some tips in the leaflet on the right to help you take steps to protect your family against these risks.

 A Virtual Private Network is a privacy tool used to hide internet activity from prying eyes.
-With a VPN, a secure tunnel is created between your computer or phone and the other end of the connection.
+With a VPN, a secure tunnel is created between a computer or phone, and the other end of the connection.
 VPNs have many legitimate uses, but they can also be used to bypass protections, e.g. parental controls.
-See more information in the PDF on the right.
+More information is in the PDF on the right.

 Here at Codnor Primary, we love computers and computer games.
 They can be great learning experiences, as well as a lot of fun!
 This is, of course, as long as children are kept safe online.
 National Online Safety, a great organisation dedicated to online safety, has published the following guides.
 We hope you find these helpful.

 A communication platform capable of matching users with potential chat partners who could live anywhere from the other side of the world to within the same postcode.
 Once paired, users are rewarded for interacting with each other frequently by gaining additional features, e.g. private video calling.
 The guide on the right brings you all the aspects of Amigo to be aware of.